maximbetin/maxim-azure-devops-automation/README.md

 ```

 ### 3. Configure Azure Credentials
-- Generate a Personal Access Token (PAT) in Azure DevOps with appropriate permissions.
+- Generate a Personal Access Token (PAT) in Azure DevOps with appropriate permissions through the [Azure DevOps Portal](https://dev.azure.com/)
-- Configure environment variables for your Azure and Azure DevOps credentials, or update the `config.py` file with your credentials (ensure not to commit sensitive information).

-### 4. Initialize Terraform
-(Provide instructions on initializing Terraform for your project, including setting up any required Azure service principal and configuring backend storage for Terraform state files.)

-### 5. Ansible Configuration
-(Instructions on how to set up Ansible for configuring Azure VMs or services, including any required SSH key generation and inventory setup.)

-## Usage

-### Creating an Azure DevOps Project
+### 4. Create an Azure DevOps Project
 Run the Python script to create a new Azure DevOps project:
 ```
 python3 scripts/main.py
 ```

-### Provisioning Infrastructure with Terraform
+### 5. Provision the Infrastructure with Terraform

-See the README.md located at [./terraform/README.md](./terraform/README.md).
+See the README.md located at [/terraform/README.md](/terraform/README.md).

-### Configuring Infrastructure with Ansible
+### 6. Configure the Infrastructure with Ansible
-(Commands to run Ansible playbooks for configuring the provisioned infrastructure.)
+See the README.md located at [/ansible/README.md](/ansible/README.md).

-### Setting up CI/CD with Azure Pipelines
+### 7. Set up CI/CD with Azure Pipelines
-(Instructions on how to configure Azure Pipelines for continuous integration and delivery, including linking to the YAML pipeline files.)

-## Contributing
-(Information on how others can contribute to the project, including coding standards, commit message guidelines, and pull request processes.)

-## License
-(Your project's license information, if applicable.)

-## Contact
-(Your contact information or that of the project maintainer.)
+See the README.md located at [/pipelines/README.md](/pipelines/README.md).

 ## TODO:
-Deploy a SA to manage state
 Write Ansible Code to configure the VM
 Encrypt Ansible variables
 Write code to create Azure Repos, Azure Pipelines